 Topics: Customer Engagement, customer experience, digital transformation, customer centric, energy marketing, utility of the future, social media, social media best practices, social media strategy, Facebook, Instagram, inspiration, brand value, EnergyWire

 Customer expectations and demands are rapidly changing—customers expect every interaction they have to be as good as if not better than their most recent experience.
-When an energy or utility customer pays their bill, they expect the same experience and level of personalization that they had purchasing a new product on Amazon or Target.
+When an energy or utility customer pays their bill, for example, they expect the same experience and level of personalization that they had purchasing a new product on Amazon or Target.
 An experience that is often authentic, intuitive, easy-to-use and mobile.

 Zappos, Starbucks and Ben & Jerry’s are three successful, highly profitable brands that have blended making products with doing good.
 In fact, they have blended them so thoroughly in their corporate culture that when customers purchase one of their products, they feel better about themselves.
 When you step back and think about that, you realize you are seeing excellence in marketing.